 I did have a lot of holidays this year.

 Partly they are hidden in entertainment.
-Short in country weekend outs tend to be covered by my monthly budget.
-I had one in a an old trailer with a hot tub, one in a cabin with great field view, a weekend camping and a city trip to Namen.
+Short in country weekend outs with my girlfriend tend to be covered by my monthly budget.
+We had one in a an old trailer with a hot tub, one in a cabin with great field view, a weekend camping and a city trip to Namen.
 Not too bad at all.

 I also allow me an holiday budget.
 2019 was over the top extarvagant.
 I spend almost 10K here.
 The plan is to spend less in 2020.
 Where did that money go?

-- 6.6K to take my kids to Japan for 16 days.
+- 6.6K per family to go with my kids, my girlfriend and her kids to Japan for 16 days.
 I will do a deep dive on that later.
 I came back being a big fan of Matcha tea

 - A city trip to London and Bristol with my girlfriend